vlazzarini/opcode_compiler/README.md

 ============

 This experimental opcode builds on the initial work by Michael Goggins, and is based on the llvm/clang interpreter example code.
-It provides a just-in-time C module compiler, which can be used to add new opcodes to Csound on-the-fly.
+It provides a just-in-time C/C++ module compiler, which can be used to add new opcodes to Csound on-the-fly.
 The module compiler syntax is